ENGINE SWAP GUIDE HT4100 to OLDS

 listings.
 The '79 Eldo EFI accel cable also works with the '80-85 bracket & carb.

-Optional: Fan shroud if needed, Y-Pipe/Down Pipes to save time/money on exhaust, engine harness from donor, radiator/mounting parts if larger |
+Optional: Fan shroud if needed, Y-Pipe/Down Pipes to save time/money on exhaust (these are NLA), engine harness from donor, radiator/mounting parts if going larger.

 -A '79 Eldo fan shroud and cap will bolt right up to the '85 header.